feelab-info/net-load-best-practices/README.md

 ## Evaluation

-To evaluate the results follow the procedure in :
+- After training the models and obtaining the results, the next step is to evaluate those results.
+You can follow the procedure outlined in the  [SmartGridcom-Results-Analysis](https://github.com/feelab-info/net-load-best-practices/blob/main/notebook/SmartGridcom-Results-Analysis.ipynb) notebook to analyze and evaluate the obtained outcomes.

 ## Results